-In addition to local community placements, pupil volunteers also enrol in Eton College’s Combined Cadet Force and guide College Admissions Tours.
+In addition to local community placements, boy volunteers also enrol in Eton College’s Combined Cadet Force and guide College Admissions Tours.

-To help pupils make the most of their volunteering opportunities, and to be the best volunteers they can be, the College delivers a broad programme of events and assignments to develop boys’ awareness and social literacy.
-These include a series of talks to inspire and inform pupils; workshops to help them prepare mentally for their responsibilities; and a series of opportunities to reflect on how they might make the most of their volunteering placement as a chance to serve and to learn.
+To help boys make the most of their volunteering opportunities, and to be the best volunteers they can be, the College delivers a broad programme of events and assignments to develop boys’ awareness and social literacy.
+These include a series of talks to inspire and inform boys; workshops to help them prepare mentally for their responsibilities; and a series of opportunities to reflect on how they might make the most of their volunteering placement as a chance to serve and to learn.

 The Social Action boy-led committee serves as a forum for boy perspectives on volunteering placements through the Community Engagement programme.
 Our boys seek out new volunteering opportunities, such as in the holidays or for younger blocks, and support boys starting their new volunteering placement.
 Our boys also work to promote volunteering in the College, whilst helping to organise events for the local community such as the Founder’s Day Christmas Tea Party.

 Social Impact Society

-Boys serving as Secretaries of the Social Impact Society invite speakers, such as, leaders of national and international charities or social entrepreneurs, who can educate students on global sustainability and social action, and lead discussion groups on social impact and social issues.
+Boys serving as Secretaries of the Social Impact Society invite speakers, such as, leaders of national and international charities or social entrepreneurs, who can educate boys on global sustainability and social action, and lead discussion groups on social impact and social issues.
 These are usually held on Monday evenings and are open to all of the Eton community.
-In 2019, 13 events took place where students heard from leaders of national and international charities, social entrepreneurs, and their fellow students on the topic of climate change.
+In 2019, 13 events took place where boys heard from leaders of national and international charities, social entrepreneurs, and their peers on the topic of climate change.

 The Prizes Committee assists with the planning, promotion, and running of three prizes to encourage all boys to engage in social action and community engagement.
 For the Social Impact Challenge, boys are invited to propose a charity for Eton Action to support and must engage with the organisation by volunteering, fundraising, and/or raising awareness of whichever issue the charity’s work focuses on.